Bizzle-Dapp/Bizzle-Dapp/README.md

 ## 👋 Ahoy!

-<p>I'm a father of two and spend my days in my shed.
-I promise that my home and office space are more organised that my repos.
+<p>I promise that my home and office space are more organised than my repos.
 We can't all be perfect all of the time... <p/>

 ### I play with various languages including:
 <span><img src="https://img.icons8.com/dusk/2x/python.png" width="50" height="50" />